-Oracle agent - required attributes (continued) Table A-1
+Oracle agent - required attributes

-Required Attribute Type and Dimension Definition UserName string-scalar The name of the domain user in whose context Oracle was installed.
-Note: The UserName attribute is used by the agent if detail monitoring is configured for the Oracle database.
+Required Attribute Type and Dimension Definition ServiceName string-scalar The name of the Oracle service set during the installation of Oracle.
+The service name is specified in the format OracleService SID , where SID represents the database instance.
+Domain string-scalar The name of the domain to which the user belongs in whose context Oracle was installed.
+SID string-scalar A system identifier that uniquely identifies the Oracle database instance to be monitored in detail.
+UserName string-scalar The name of the domain user in whose context Oracle was installed.
 EncryptedPasswd string-scalar The encrypted password for the user identified by UserName.
 The password must be encrypted with the VCS Encrypt utility.

-Table A-2 describes the definitions of optional attributes of Oracle agent.
+The following table describes the definitions of optional attributes of Oracle agent.